-In 2016 the East Anglia Art Fund provided undergraduate and MA scholarships for students of Fine Art and Fashion to study at the Norwich University of the Arts.
+Since 2016 the East Anglia Art Fund has provided undergraduate and MA scholarships for students of Fine Art and Fashion to study at the Norwich University of the Arts.

 The Fred Dubery and Joanne Brogden Bequest

 Artists Fred Dubery and Joanne Brogden were both inspirational teachers and successful artists.
 It was their intention was to leave a legacy to enable talented young people to go to train as artists and designers.

 Through the generosity of Fred and Joanne, the East Anglia Art Fund provides for annual scholarships: The Fred Dubery Scholarship for students studying Fine Art or Illustration and the Joanne Brogden scholarship for students of Fashion or Textiles at Norwich University of the Arts (NUA).

 Fred Dubery (1926 - 2011) was known as a painters’ painter, admired for his exuberant colour and quiet domestic interiors.
 A member of the New English Art Club from 1956, Dubery trained at Croydon School of Art from 1949 to 50 and then at the Royal College of Art.
 Teaching at Walthamstow School of Art in 1963 he met Joanne Brogden and they married 5 years later.
 Dubery loved to teach.
 He was Professor of Perspective at the Royal Academy Schools and a part-time senior lecturer at the Royal College of Art until 1989.